‘Nissan’s Approach to Supplier Development’ Academic Essay

 • Improving productivity by reducing throughput times and introducing JiT scheduling

-1. Quality: Are quality problems due to material, process, design, or training deficiencies?
+1. Quality: Are quality problems due to material, process, design or training deficiencies?

-2. Technology: Is the equipment appropriate, well maintained, and used correctly?
+2. Technology: Is the equipment appropriate, well maintained and used correctly?

-3. Ease of Operation: Can work be made easier through ergonomic improvements, such as eliminating the need to bend, or through modifications to the equipment?
+3. Ease of Operation: Can work be made easier through ergonomic improvements such as eliminating the need to bend, or through modifications to the equipment?

-For Days Nine and Ten of the improvement activity, the SDT returns to help the team review what they have learned and achieved and to ensure that all changes are fully documented.
-They also discuss outstanding issues and concerns and potential future improvement projects.
+For Days Nine and Ten of the improvement activity, the SDT returns to help the team review what they have learnt and achieved and to ensure that all changes are fully documented.
+They also discuss outstanding issues and concerns, and potential future improvement projects.
 The final task is to prepare and deliver a presentation to the company’s senior manager describing the changes achieved and the benefits gained.
 Not only does this give staff the opportunity to show senior managers what they have achieved (and receive well-earned praise), but it also helps those unused to public speaking to develop their skills in this area.

 SUMMARY